-As a result of historic releases of trichloroethylene, the Corporation, with regulatory body approval, has implemented remedial systems in Winnipeg, Manitoba; Mississauga, Ontario; Fort Erie, Ontario; and Bournemouth, Great Britain to address trichloroethylene-impacted groundwater.
+As a result of historic releases of trichloroethylene, the Corporation, with regulatory approval, has implemented remedial systems in Winnipeg, Manitoba; Mississauga, Ontario; Fort Erie, Ontario; and Bournemouth, Great Britain to address trichloroethylene-impacted groundwater.
 These remedial systems have been in operation for a number of years with capital costs already incurred and ongoing maintenance and operating expenses.
 Although management believes that the Corporation's operations and facilities are in material compliance with environmental laws and regulations, future changes in these laws, regulations or interpretations thereof or the nature of the Corporation's operations may require the Corporation to make significant additional capital expenditures to ensure compliance in the future, which may adversely affect the financial condition of the Corporation.
-Furthermore, neighbouring parties have been made aware of potential off-site impacts of trichloroethylene and environmental investigations at the Winnipeg, Manitoba; Mississauga, Ontario; Fort Erie, Ontario and the Queens site in New York.
+Furthermore, neighbouring property owners to the Corporation's sites at Winnipeg, Manitoba; Mississauga, Ontario; Fort Erie, Ontario and Queens, New York have been made aware of potential off-site impacts of trichloroethylene and environmental investigations at those sites.
 Negotiations with the neighbouring property owners have precluded the need for off-site remediation.
-Actual liability to the Corporation remains highly uncertain due to unknown timing and extent of remediation and other corrective actions that may be required, and the liability of the Corporation not being known in proportion to other potentially responsible parties and the extent to which such costs are recoverable from third parties.
-Similar uncertainties apply to the former operations in Torrance, California for which the Corporation's operations in Middletown, Ohio is named as one of a number of third party defendants for contribution and cost recovery under the United States Comprehensive Environmental Response, Compensation and Liability Act of 1980.
-The Corporation's counsel is currently reviewing the circumstances of the above and is not expecting any material impacts to the Corporation.
+Actual liability to the Corporation remains highly uncertain due to unknown timing and extent of remediation costs and other corrective actions that may be required including, the unknown proportion of liability attributable to the Corporation (if any) as compared to the proportion of liability attributable to other potentially responsible parties and the extent to which such costs are recoverable from third parties.